Azure/autorest.az/README.md

 # Introduction

-The Azure CLI Code Generator provides Azure CLI module generation for both Azure CLI extensions and Azure CLI main repository.
+Azure CLI Code Generator provides the feature of Azure CLI module generation in Azure CLI extensions repository and Azure CLI main repository.
 In this document, we will first introduce how Azure CLI Code Generator works including the basic usage as well as some advanced features.
 Then, we will describe how to debug the code generator.
 Finally, we will show the Autorest Pipeline definitions.

-**Assumption**

-This document is mainly for Azure CLI developers and people who are interested in generating Azure CLI by themselves.
+Azure CLI Code Generator is mainly for Azure CLI developers and people who are interested in generating Azure CLI by themselves.

-# How does CLI Code Generator Work
+# How does Azure CLI Code Generator Work
-The Azure Code Generator is an [Autorest](https://github.com/Azure/autorest) extension which generates functional Azure CLI code for Azure services by using Swagger specifications defined in [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs) or [azure-rest-api-specs-pr](https://github.com/Azure/azure-rest-api-specs-pr) repos.
+Azure CLI Code Generator is an [Autorest](https://github.com/Azure/autorest) extension which generates functional Azure CLI code for Azure services by using Swagger specifications defined in [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs) or [azure-rest-api-specs-pr](https://github.com/Azure/azure-rest-api-specs-pr) repos.
 It uses Autorest V3 to handle the configuration interpretation, pipeline resolving, pipeline scheduling and uses [Autorest.Modelerfour](https://github.com/Azure/autorest.modelerfour) as a basic code model.

 Besides the Autorest.Modelerfour, Autorest.Az has two more Autorest extensions dependencies, the [Autorest.Clicommon](https://github.com/Azure/autorest.clicommon) and [Autorest.Python](https://github.com/Azure/autorest.python), the Autorest.Clicommon is responsiblefor handling the user defined CLI directives such as operations splitting, polymorphism, renaming, hiding etc. and marking them properly in the code model.
 The Autorest.Python is integrated into Autorest.Az for the Rest APIs calls.
 Azure CLI does not do the Rest call directly.
 It either call the vendored SDKs from Azure CLI Extensions or call the public released SDK from Azure CLI main repo modules.